 Another piece of news that’s currently making headlines and can make you optimistic about your future is that humans’ increasing life expectancy.
 Yes, for the first time ever, humans, in general, now can expect to live longer than 90 years.
 Life expecting is gradually increasing over the years, but to live for almost a century is quite extraordinary!
 That is what a group of scientists from Imperial College London reported.

-The report found that life expectancy for developed countries, such as: Germany, Australia, and Canada is expected to increase by 2030.
+The report found that life expectancy for developed countries, such as Germany, Australia, and Canada is expected to increase by 2030.
 And, the country providing substantial promise is South Korea.
-The findings bodes well for the countries whose life expectancy is increasing by leaps and bounds.
+The findings bode well for the countries whose life expectancy is increasing by leaps and bounds.

 Here are the findings of the report: